rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-04-27a11440e3cc4d60-applicability-of-surveillance-measure-in-respect-of-companies-with-high-encumbra.md

 - NUVAMA
 - SHAREINDIA
 tags:
+- compliance
+- derivatives
+- encumbrance
+- margin
+- sast
 - surveillance
-- encumbrance
-- sebi-sast
-- margin-requirements
-- equity-derivatives
-- regulatory-compliance
 title: Applicability of Surveillance Measure in respect of companies with high 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---